the-teachingRSE-project/competencies/competencies.md

 Undergraduate students should be aware that RSEs exist and that software has different quality aspects (\gls{DOCBB}).
 They should be aware of domain specific tools (\gls{DIST}, \gls{SRU}) and where to find them (\gls{SWREPOS}, \gls{DOMREP}).
 At this level, it may be sufficient to consider software as black boxes (\gls{USERS}) although some training in data presentation would be very helpful and a good way to find out about programming (\gls{MOD}, \gls{NEW}).
-They should have an awareness of software licences and whom to ask regarding licensing issues (\gls{SP}).
+They should have a basic awareness of software licences and whom to ask regarding licensing issues (\gls{SP}).
 They will be taught about the research cycle (\gls{RC}) and that researchers often work in groups (\gls{TEAM}).
 During practicals, they will have an opportunity for peer learning (\gls{TEACH}).